Question Bank Common Question Features

 Supported Question Types

-• Short Answer — evaluate brief text responses
+• Short Answer and Long Answer — the text is evaluated directly.

 How It Works